Justin Peelle

-Justin Morris Peelle (born March 15, 1979) is a former American football tight end and coach who is the tight ends coach for the Atlanta Falcons of the National Football League (NFL).
+Justin Morris Peelle (born March 15, 1979) is an American former professional football tight end and coach who is the tight ends coach for the Tampa Bay Buccaneers of the National Football League (NFL).

 After playing college football for Oregon, he was drafted by the San Diego Chargers in the fourth round of the 2002 NFL draft.
 He played for the Chargers for four seasons from 2002 to 2005, the Miami Dolphins from 2006 to 2007, the Atlanta Falcons from 2008 to 2010, and the San Francisco 49ers in 2011.
-He became an assistant tight ends coach for the Eagles in 2013 before he was promoted to tight ends coach in 2015.
+He became an assistant tight ends coach for the Philadelphia Eagles in 2013 before he was promoted to tight ends coach in 2015.

-Early years
+Early life

 Peelle played high school football at Dublin High School.

 College career

 Peelle started 28 of the 42 games in which he played during his four seasons at the University of Oregon (1998–2001).
 During that time he played alongside the former Atlanta Falcons quarterback Joey Harrington.
 He was an honorable mention all-conference pick as a junior when he registered 24 receptions for 388 yards and five scores.
 He was a first-team All-Pac-10 selection as a senior when he caught 34 passes for 491 yards and nine touchdowns.
 The same year, he was also a semifinalist for the Mackey Award, given to the nation's top tight end.

 In his collegiate career, he totaled 63 receptions for 944 yards and 14 touchdowns.
 He was also an All-Pac-10 Academic choice all four years.